 Now we know how he got to heaven.
 He got there because God raised him from the dead.
 And now he is a God-man in heaven.
-He is not just an ethereal spirit, he is a man — a God-man in heaven who will transform our lowly body, our cancer-ridden body, our addicted body, our depressed body, into a body like his glorious body.
-And now we know he got that body, because of the assumption.
+He is not just an ethereal spirit; he is a man — a God-man in heaven who will transform our lowly body, our cancer-ridden body, our addicted body, our depressed body, into a body like his glorious body.
+And now we know he got that body: because of the assumption.

-There is a fitness in God’s mind that the one who will rule should also redeem, that the one who will come as the Lion of Judah will first be the Lamb slain on the cross for the sins of those he is coming to damn if they reject him (Revelation 5:5–14).
-It is fitting that one who sits upon the throne of the universe calling the shots, heaven or hell, will have come among them and said, “I will save you.
+There is a fitness in God’s mind that the one who will rule should also redeem, that the one who will come as the Lion of Judah will first be the Lamb slain on the cross for the sins of those he is coming to damn, if they reject him (Revelation 5:5–14).
+It is fitting that the one who sits upon the throne of the universe, calling the shots — heaven or hell — will have come among them and said, “I will save you.
 I will save you, if you will have me.”
 It is so fitting that God would do it this way.
 And he did it this way.

 He doesn’t just rule over all things by virtue of his divine Creator rights.
 He rules over all things by virtue of his Redeemer-purchased rights.
 He came among us.
 He bore our sin.
 He suffered all of our temptations.
 He took all of our pain.
-He took all of our shame so that he has not only a Creator right to subdue the world, he has a Redeemer right.
-There will be a fitness about him.
+He took all of our shame so that he has, not only a Creator right to subdue the world, but he has a Redeemer right.
+There will be a fitness about it.

 And Jesus let him do it.
 “Nobody takes my life from me.
-I lay it down and if I lay it down, I can take it again” (John 10:17–18).
-He handed his life over to Satan’s last weapon.
-And from the inside blew it to smithereens so that now when he takes the throne and all the nations are assembled before him, they will see a lionlike lamb and a lamblike lion and they will know they are guilty for having rejected such a Savior.
+I lay it down, and if I lay it down, I can take it up again” (John 10:17–18).
+He handed his life over to Satan’s last weapon, and from the inside, blew it to smithereens, so that now when he takes the throne, and all the nations are assembled before him, they will see a lionlike lamb and a lamblike lion.
+And they will know they are guilty for having rejected such a Savior.
 Don’t reject him this morning.